How I Got Our Bahamas Health Visas And Surprised My GF With An Unforgettable Trip

-If you’d ask my girlfriend, Lily, she’ll probably tell you that I’m the least romantic person in the world.
+If you’d ask my girlfriend, Simone, she’ll probably tell you that I’m the least romantic person in the world.
 She has a point, I’ve always been way too pragmatic to be romantic.
-Lily has always been the one to organize a surprise trip, date night, or some or other getaway.
+Simone has always been the one to organize a surprise trip, date night, or some or other getaway.
 This year, however, I decided that I’ll turn the tables and surprise her with a week-long vacation to the Bahamas, at the end of which, I’ll propose.

 I specifically chose the Bahamas because I knew that US citizens do not require a Visa to travel to the islands.
 What did I tell you about being pragmatic over romantic?
 However, I did not take into account the effect that Covid19 will have on my travel plans.
 It turned out to be a slight inconvenience, rather than a major issue.